 - The consequences of a financial catastrophe: If you are single living in an apartment, a job loss may mean moving back in with mom and dad.
 In contrast, if you have a family of four and little familial support, a financial crisis may mean looking for a homeless shelter.
 The greater the risk, the more you should save for emergencies.

 - The interest rates on your debt: If you are stuck with credit card debt at 30%, you’ll want to start paying it down as quickly as possible.
 As a result, a smaller emergency fund may be appropriate.
 If your only debt is at a much lower rate (e.g., a car loan or home equity line of credit), you won’t need to pay down your debt as urgently.

 - Your access to cash: If you can tap a line of credit or retirement savings in an emergency, a large rainy-day fund may not be critical.
-In our case, we went without any savings for a time because we could access to a line of credit and retirement savings.
-Liz Pulliam Weston recommended this approach in an interesting article about the $0 approach to emergency funds.
+In our case, we went without any savings for a time because we could access a line of credit and retirement savings.

 - Your risk of job loss: While anything can happen, some of us are more at risk of losing our jobs than others.
 There’s no rule of thumb here; you have to assess your situation.
 But if you think you’re unlikely to unexpectedly lose your job, a smaller emergency fund may be appropriate.

 - Your sources of income: If you have multiple sources of income (e.g., two-income family), it’s worth considering whether you can get by on smaller savings while you pay off debt.
 The point is that it’s probably unlikely, although not impossible, that you would both lose your jobs.
 And what if you have a robust side gig?
 You could rely on that to pay your expenses for a short period, which means a smaller emergency fund.